vapor-ware/sctl/README.md

 # Scuttle

+/ˈskədl/

 <img src="sctl.svg" width="150" height="150" alt="sctl - pronounced scuttle" />

 ## Usage

-Scuttle aims to help you prevent security breaches by keeping secrets in your SCM in plain text.
+Scuttle aims to help you prevent security breaches by keeping secrets out of SCM in plain text.
 If you operate on Google Cloud, you don't have a lot of options available to you out of the gate for managing secrets.